Cascade-Health/cascade-technical-test/README.md

 ## How your work will be evaluated by our team

 1. Our priority is that it works and you can demo it to us
-2. we want to see your ability to develop in the medical domain using , even if it's new to you using the FHIR standard.
+2. We want to see your ability to develop in the medical domain using , even if it's new to you using the FHIR standard.
-3. even though authentication is out of scope we're going to make sure there aren't any glaring security flaws (E.g., like API keys shipped to the client)
+3. Even though authentication is out of scope we're going to make sure there aren't any glaring security flaws (E.g., like API keys shipped to the client)
-4. we want you to be able to walk us through your code and explain your technical decisions and what you would cange if you were building for production instead of a PoC.
+4. We want you to be able to walk us through your code and explain your technical decisions and what you would cange if you were building for production instead of a PoC.

 ## Key concepts and helpful resources